ChaosMarc/PlugY/PlugYInstaller/PlugY_The_Survival_Kit_-_Readme.txt

 	/dm : Toggle always display mana mode.
 	/listcube : (beta) Create a "cube.txt" file in save directory containing all cube's receipts.

+v11.02 changes :
+Add command /setmainindex : Set the current stash page as main index (shift + prev/next index button go to an main index if exists)
+Current number of simulated players use with /players command is save with the player and set on game loading.
+NBPlayersByDefault must be different to 0 in PlugY.ini.

 v11.01 changes :
 Compatibily with 1.13d (thanks to L'Autour)